PatrickBaus/Arduino-TMP1075/README.md

 # Arduino TMP1075 Library
-This a C++ Arduino library for the [Texas Instruments TMP1075](https://www.ti.com/product/TMP1075) temperature sensor.
-It uses an I²C interface and is intended as an LM75 replacement.
+This is a C++ Arduino library for the [Texas Instruments TMP1075](https://www.ti.com/product/TMP1075) temperature sensor.
+It uses the I²C interface and is intended as an LM75 replacement.

 ## API
 #### Constructor: